Gymnastics is where sport begins

 We’re accountable for delivering the strategy honestly and openly while treating each other with respect, dignity and integrity.

 Our sport has something for everyone, and we aim to create a fun environment to drive gymnastics to a successful future where every individual can reach their own potential.
-To support the work that we are doing to develop a positive experience for all we have been working towards achieved recognised standards inSport, Safeguarding and Equality.
-WG are committed to continually learning and working with our communities.

 To read more about how we govern our sport, please visit Governance.